muggin/agh-coursework/README.md

 _Course: Operational Research
 Technologies: C++, Qt_

-GUI application for solving the scheduling problem at factories.
+GUI application for solving the job shop problem.
 Genetic algorithms were used to find a task schedule that would yield optimal machine utilization and meet hard constraints.

 ### Room Broker
 _Course: Web Service Design